Doctor Omega: Editions

 The first edition was published by Librairie Mondiale in Paris, 1906, with illustrations by E. Bouard.
 The book was later reprinted under the title Les Chercheurs d'Inconnu: Aventures Fantastiques d'un Jeune Parisien (Seekers of the Unknown: The Fantastic Adventures of a Young Parisian) as a 12-issue pulp magazine by Tallandier, Paris, Nos.
-1-9, 1908; Nos.
-10-12, 1909.
+1–9, 1908; Nos.
+10–12, 1909.
 For that edition, Galopin changed the name of the ship to "Excelsior" and the substance to "stellite".
 He also rewrote and expanded several chapters and tried to appeal to a more juvenile audience.
 A reprint of the first edition was published by Albin Michel in 1949, with illustrations by Rapeno.

 In 2003, Los Angeles's Black Coat Press published an edition "adapted and retold" by Jean-Marc Lofficier and Randy Lofficier, with a cover by Gil Formosa.
 ISBN 0-9740711-0-2 does not contain any illustrations; ISBN 0-9740711-1-0 (Collector's Edition) contains a selection of illustrations by Bouard from the first edition.
 This edition is a free translation, or adaptation, of the first French edition.
 The credit adapted and retold was first coined by Philip José Farmer for his 1976 adaptation of the J.-H. Rosny novel Ironcastle.
 In this instance, some plot inconsistencies were removed or fixed; some scientific notions were updated or corrected; some racist or inappropriate language was deleted.
 Further, homages and references to the fictional characters Arsène Lupin, Dr. Caresco, and Madeline were inserted.
-Additionally, references were added to imply that Doctor Omega was the Doctor from Doctor Who, mainly because of the coincidental - but real - similarities between the two characters (especially the First Doctor, played by William Hartnell from 1963-1966).
+Additionally, references were added to imply that Doctor Omega was the Doctor from Doctor Who, mainly because of the coincidental - but real - similarities between the two characters (especially the First Doctor, played by William Hartnell from 1963 to 1966).
 Frequent Doctor Who writer Terrance Dicks provided a foreword, and the cover illustration was changed to one similar to the 1973 Target Books novelization of The Daleks.

 In 2009, French publisher Riviere Blanche reprinted the first edition, with selected illustrations from Bouard and Rapeno, a new foreword by Jean-Marc Lofficier, French translations of Terrance Dicks's foreword, and stories by Chris Roberson, Matthew Baugh, Travis Hiltz and Serge Lehman featuring Dr. Omega; cover by Gil Formosa.
 In 2011, the American publisher Black Cat Press printed an unabridged English translation with the original illustrations by E. Bouard.
 In 2014, Explore Multimedia released an unabridged four-disc English audiobook billed as "the possible origins of Doctor Who".
 Narrated by John Guilor, who supplied the voice of Hartnell's Doctor in episode "The Day of the Doctor").

 In 2018, The student's publishers Méli-Mélo republished the book too.